mitch101/Rails-3-Starter-Kit/README.markdown

 * Write-up tmbundle installs (include cucumber highlighting and running)
 * Make sure fg works in cucumber, check out and doc cuc steps from fg.
 * Write helper file including writing up websteps from capy, and fg s.t we write tests quickly, and other essential things.
-* Add rcov and other coding standards metrics and write how to use them.
-* Write a basic every day commands list so we're all using all the power here.
+* Write a basic every day commands list so we're all using all the power here. / How to use the app.